nexmo-se/elevenlabs-agent-ws-connector/README.md

 You may use this Connector server application to connect voice calls managed by a Vonage Voice API application or a Vonage Video API client to ElevenLabs' Speech-to-Speech Conversational AI Agents.

+Voice calls may be</br>
+inbound/outbound</br>
-Voice calls may be inbound/outbound from/to PSTN (cell phones, landline phones, fixed phones), SIP connections/trunks using [Standard SIP trunks](https://developer.vonage.com/en/sip/overview) or [Programmable SIP Trunks](https://developer.vonage.com/en/voice/voice-api/concepts/programmable-sip), [Audio WebRTC](https://developer.vonage.com/en/vonage-client-sdk/overview) clients (iOS/Android/JavaScript), [Video WebRTC](https://tokbox.com/developer/sdks) clients (iOS/Android/React Native/JavaScript/Windows/macOS/Linux).
+from/to PSTN (cell phones, landline phones, fixed phones),</br>
+SIP connections/trunks using [Standard SIP trunks](https://developer.vonage.com/en/sip/overview) or [Programmable SIP Trunks](https://developer.vonage.com/en/voice/voice-api/concepts/programmable-sip),</br>
+[Audio WebRTC](https://developer.vonage.com/en/vonage-client-sdk/overview) clients (iOS/Android/JavaScript),</br>
+[Video WebRTC](https://tokbox.com/developer/sdks) clients (iOS/Android/React Native/JavaScript/Windows/macOS/Linux).

 ## About this Connector code

-See the diagram in this repository for an overview of the solution architecture.
+See the diagram _11l-agent-ws-overview-diagram.png_ in this repository for an overview of the solution architecture.

 This connector makes use of the [WebSockets feature](https://developer.vonage.com/en/voice/voice-api/concepts/websockets) of Vonage Voice API.</br>

 When a voice call is established, the peer Voice API application triggers a WebSocket connection to this Connector application then streams audio in both directions between the voice call and ElevenLabs Conversational AI.

 You may deploy this [sample Voice API application](https://github.com/nexmo-se/voice-to-ai-engines) to use this Connector code to bi-directionally stream audio between voice calls and ElevenLabs' Speech-to-Speech Conversational AI Agents with LLMs.